Dead Bang: Plot

 That night, Burns springs on Beck while driving his car, holding him at gunpoint.
-As Burns prepares to shoot him, Beck crashes his car into an oncoming police vehicle to escape.
-During a gunfight, Beck lights a matchbook and sets a car leaking gas on fire, causing Burns to escape with his men after an explosion.
-Back in Los Angeles, Beck's superiors have become frustrated over his performance on the force due in part to his alcoholism and uncouth behavior.
-They recommend he undergo a psychiatric analysis; after the session, though, Beck threatens the psychiatrist into letting him pass the evaluation.
+As Burns prepares to shoot him, Beck crashes his car into an oncoming police vehicle.
+During the shootout, Beck lights a matchbook and sets a car leaking gas on fire, causing Burns to escape with his men after the explosion.
+Meanwhile, in Los Angeles, Beck's superiors have become frustrated over his performance on the force due in part to his alcoholism and uncouth behavior.
+They recommend he undergo a psychiatric analysis; after the session, Beck threatens the counselor into letting him pass the evaluation.
 A phone call later that day informs him that he is now fit for duty.

-In Boulder, Colorado, he meets Police Captain Dixon, who entrusts his team of black men on the force to track Burns.
-Along with Kressler, he and Dixon head to a paramilitary training camp owned by Aryan Nations and ambush Gebhardt and the other members.
+In Boulder, Colorado, Beck meets Police Captain Dixon, who entrusts his team of black men on the force to track Burns.
+Along with Kressler, he and Dixon go to a paramilitary training camp owned by Aryan Nations and ambush Gebhardt and the other members.
 His search for Burns yields no results, which causes hostility between him and Kressler.
-Beck, though, discovers a concealed door that leads to a bunker.
-A gunfight ensues between him and Burns; Beck shoots and fatally wounds him.
-As he lay dying, Burns denies killing the Los Angeles cop.
-John suddenly emerges from behind them and, as he holds Beck and Kressler at gunpoint, confesses it was he who shot the cop to show his brother that he shared his contempt against the police and fidelity to white supremacy.
-Beck hurls John insults about his brother, and John reciprocates by open firing at him.
-When John runs out of bullets and springs from cover, Beck shoots him dead.
+Beck discovers a concealed door that leads to a bunker.
+In the ensuing gun battle, Beck manages to shoots Burns.
+As he dies from his wounds, Burns denies killing the Los Angeles cop.
+John suddenly emerges from behind them and, as he holds Beck and Kressler at gunpoint, confesses it was he who shot Deputy Kimble to show his brother that he shared his contempt against the police and fidelity to white supremacy.
+Beck hurls insults to John about his brother, and John reciprocates by opening fire, but when John runs out of bullets and springs from cover, Beck kills him.

-At a press conference, Dixon informs that the FBI will be revising its position on white supremacy groups, and he credits Kressler with the success of the investigation due to the evidence the agent gathered.
+At a press conference, Dixon informs that the FBI will be revising its position on white supremacy groups, and he credits Kressler with the success of the investigation due to the evidence that he gathered.
 Outside, Dixon and Beck befriend one another and go their separate ways.